Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 6. Stop if the page fails to load or the browser tools are unavailable

-This is intentionally plain.
-The test is not whether Claude can improvise a complex workflow.
-The test is whether browser navigation, typing, state changes, and one screenshot all work in one loop.
+This is deliberately plain.
+The test is not whether Claude can improvise a clever workflow.
+The test is whether navigation, typing, visible state changes, and one screenshot all work in a single loop.

 - a browser window actually opens